Magistrate (England and Wales): Appointment

 In the year to 31 March 2020, 1,011 Magistrates were appointed to and 1,440 Magistrates left the position.

 The appointments are made by the Senior Presiding Judge on behalf of the Lord Chief Justice.

 Local advisory committees

 These committees are responsible for selecting suitable candidates for the magistracy.
 They comprise a maximum of twelve magistrate and non-magistrate members.
 The membership of local advisory committees used to be confidential but following reform in 1993 all names must be published.

 Local advisory committees have regard to the composition of local benches, especially the numbers needed to process the work, and the balance of gender, ethnic status, geographical spread, occupation, age and social background.
 Anyone who meets the basic requirements can put themselves forward as a candidate for the magistracy.
 In fact, many local committees advertise for candidates, mounting campaigns to attract a diverse range of people.
-Advertisements are placed in local papers, newspapers, magazines aimed at ethnic groups, or even on buses.
+Advertisements are placed in local papers, newspapers, magazines, or even on busses, aimed at ethnic groups.
 In Leeds for example, committees have used the radio to invite potential candidates to attend their local magistrates' court open evening.